AsahinaKyoudai/BrothersConflict/README.md

 #### Events

-Certain events will only occur if the character is a love interest in that game.
+Certain events will only occur if the brother is a love interest in that game.

 There are events with multiple siblings as well.
-These events require both character affection AND family affection.
+These events require both brother affection AND family affection.
 Some events occur in both games, while others only occur in one of the two games.

-Choices can increase either character affection or family affection.
+Choices can increase either brother affection or family affection.

 #### Weekly Schedule

 In addition to the story and brother events, there's also a simulation system where you can raise affection, earn money, go shopping, and reduce your fatigue.

 You have to set your schedule every week.
-You can choose to spend time with the whole family (increase family affection), with one specific character (increase character affection), or by yourself.
+You can choose to spend time with the whole family (increase family affection), with one specific brother (increase brother affection), or by yourself.
 Additional activities can be selected on weekends and holidays (i.e., dates, overnight stays, shopping).

 ![Schedule](image/system_schedule.jpg)